Samsung/tizen-docs/docs/application/native/guides/text-input/capi-ui-gesture.md

 The Gesture provides two types of callbacks for getting error and gesture recognition result.
 The enum values, as well as the parameter details, for the callback parameters are defined in the `gesture.h` and `gesture_common.h` header files.

-1. Error
+- Error callback

   When an error occurs, the Gesture library sends a message using a callback:

   > [!NOTE]
   > Ensure that you set the error callback function before calling `hand_gesture_start_recognition()`.

     ```c
     /* Callback */